-When you think about all that goes into preparing for a concert, performing can seem like a delicate skill, something akin to tightrope walking.
+When you think about all that goes into preparing for a concert, music performance can seem like a delicate skill, something akin to tightrope walking.
 I’ve found that many musicians think along those lines.

 But I’m convinced that performing can be as natural as having a conversation or sharing in a game.

 Even beginners can perform confidently, provided that the task is simple, the situation is friendly, and their intentions are wholesome.